-I hope you enjoyed the list and feel free to post your own theories and thoughts on The Affair below in the comments section.
+I hope you enjoyed the list and feel free to post your own theories and thoughts on The Walking Dead below in the comments section.
 Thanks so much for reading and happy viewing!

 Amy Koto, TV Fanatic Girl